Beaches in Kerala

-Beaches in the Indian state of Kerala are spread along the 550-km Arabian Sea coastline.
+Beaches in the Indian state of Kerala are spread along the 550-km Indian Ocean coastline.
 Kerala is an Indian state occupying the south-west corner of the subcontinent.
 The topography of the coastline is distinctive and changes abruptly as one proceeds from north to south.
 In the northern parts of Kerala, in places such as Bekal, Thalassery and Kannur, the headlands rise above the shore from the fringe of the beaches.
 The highlands are dotted with forts built by the colonial powers – the Portuguese, the Dutch and the British.
 The view of the surrounding area is mesmerizing.
 From Kozhikode, once the hub of the Malabar coast, the view changes to flat lands with rocky outcroppings jutting out.
 One feature is common all through – the coconut tree in large numbers.
 Dense groves of coconut trees line the coast and extend to the interiors.

 Tourism

 The long coastline of Kerala is inextricably entwined with the culture, life and traditions of the state.
 Memories of early seafarers and traders have faded, but boats of various types and styles have survived.
 Kerala's beaches, or Kovalam to be more specific, were rediscovered by back-packers and tan-seekers in the sixties.
 Hordes of hippies followed in the seventies.
 That started the transformation of the casual fishing village into a busy tourist destination.
 In 2002, there were 66 hotels in Kovalam, and that too in a place that is just 16 km from the state capital Thiruvananthapuram.

 From a measly 29,000 overseas tourists visiting Kerala in 1979, the number rose to 225,000 in 2000 and the number of tourists is growing rapidly.
 Foreign tourist arrivals in Kerala in 2006 was 428,534, an increase of 23.68% over the previous year.
 Domestic tourist arrivals were 6,271,724, an increase of 5.47% over the previous year.
 The ABC of Kerala tourism is ayurveda, beaches, (backwater) canals.

 While details of incoming tourists are not available, indications of a survey are that domestic tourists are high from Gujarat and Maharashtra both located on the west coast of India, and international tourists are mostly from Europe.
 Beaches were amongst the favourite destination of foreign tourists.